Skip to main content

 Short answer

 Heating oil is taxed less heavily than road fuel, but it is not tax-free.
-This page should win the household query set and connect readers straight into Tankful’s live county price surfaces.
+This page explains the tax bill on a typical kerosene order.

 How to read this topic correctly